 At Feilden Fowles, Freya has recently delivered an office fit-out for IDEO, and is currently working on new outdoor teaching and learning facilities for Capel Manor College.
 In her free time Freya enjoys a range of activities including student mentoring, running, climbing and dancing.

 Dominic Murray-Vaughan – Architect

-Dominic joined Feilden Fowles after graduating with distinction at the Swiss Accademia di architettura of Mendrisio, having participated in Jonathan Sergison’s atelier.
+Dominic joined Feilden Fowles in 2017, after graduating with Distinction from Jonathan Sergison’s studio at the Swiss Accademia di Architettura of Mendrisio.
 His Diploma project explored mid-rise, mid-density housing typologies within a large post-industrial railway site in the Mitteleuropa city of Salzburg, and was selected for exhibition in the Museum der Moderne, Salzburg.

-Meanwhile, his thesis ‘London: (Open) Insula?’ analysed attributes of urbanity and spatial production, applying an island metaphor to discuss London’s contemporary role and identity.
+At Feilden Fowles, Dominic has completed an office fit-out in Clerkenwell, which explored ideas of flexibility within the workplace, and has recently begun work on Green Templeton College, Oxford.
 He has previously gained professional experience across Europe, at OMA in Rotterdam and an interior architecture studio in Milan.
-Following his undergraduate studies at Cambridge, he spent a year at vPPR Architects working on a RIBA Award-winning mixed-use warehouse conversion.
+Following his undergraduate studies at Cambridge, he spent a year at vPPR Architects working across all stages of a RIBA Award-winning mixed-use warehouse conversion.

 Akshara Pulpa - Architectural Designer

 Akshara joined Feilden Fowles after graduating with Distinction from the University of Bath.
 Her Masters thesis investigated the relationship between education, social cohesion and built form, and received a special commendation for the RIBA South West Student Award.
 Her interest in the education sector stems from her time working in practice and volunteering in India.